-Litigation Update: On August 10, 2016, the District Court of Braunschweig publicly disclosed that it has issued an order of reference.
-All pending claims (or new claims that will be filed) shall be suspended until the Court of Appeal renders a final judgement on the declaratory objectives of the model case proceedings.
-To finally initiate the model case proceedings, the Court of Appeal has to designate a lead plaintiff which, together with the name of the defendant and the file number, has to be publicly disclosed.
 On March 8, 2017, the 3rd Civil Division of the Higher Regional Court (OLG) Braunschweig, in Germany, appointed Deka Investment GmbH the model case lead plaintiff.
 That lawsuit is funded and administrated by International Securities Associations and Foundations Management Company for Damaged VW Investors, LLC (ISAF VW), and is being prosecuted by TILP Litigation Rechtsanwaltsgesellschaft mbH (TISAB), the leading German law firm representing the model case lead plaintiff and hundreds of institutional investors.

-Current Deadline: May 12, 2017: Eligible damaged Volkswagen and Porsche investors who did not join the litigation under the KapMuG Proceedings in September 2016 or before now have the opportunity to register a claim via ISAF in connection with those same proceedings originated in the Braunschweig District Court.
-Any additional claimants to these proceedings has an opportunity to register eligible claims by May 24, 2017 (with a transaction data and documentation deadline of May 12, 2017).
+Eligible damaged Volkswagen and Porsche investors who did not join the litigation under the KapMuG Proceedings in September 2016 or before may have one last opportunity to register a claim via ISAF in connection with those same proceedings originated in the Braunschweig District Court by November 2018.
+Battea will coordinate with the law firms and the litigation funding group to ascertain the possibility of joining the collective action once client transaction eligibility has been confirmed.

 Battea has studied the available litigation options and continues to stay abreast of developments on behalf of our clients.
 In addition to our regular process of data handling, loss calculations, class action claims filing and settlement recovery processing from inception through any ultimate settlement recovery, we are available to review, and provide input and assistance to clients to articulate available options.

-We have published “Volkswagen Independent Securities Litigation Overview", a discussion document published by Battea Global Litigation Research, LLC, which explains two types of claims – the Inflation Claims and Rescission Claims – and reviews a number of factors that are relevant when analyzing possible loss recovery options, including jurisdiction, Statutes of Limitation, anonymity, adverse or counterparty risk and other opt-in coalition issues.
-For parties interested in this report, please fill out the form to the right.
+Battea Global Litigation Research, LLC published the "Volkswagen Independent Securities Litigation Overview", a discussion document which explains two types of claims - Inflation Claims and Rescission Claims – and reviews a number of factors that are relevant when analyzing possible loss recovery options, including jurisdiction, Statutes of Limitation, anonymity, adverse or counter-party risk and other opt-in coalition issues.
+For parties interested to learn more, please download this report today.